Get the lowest rate for your Hotel in Tuscany through Booking.com

 The famous thermal springs are a must in the area

-The composition of the deposits, from the scientific point of view, are composed of "a sulphurous-carbonic, sulphate-bicarbonate-alkaline mineral water, and includes among its peculiarities the presence of two dissolved gases such as hydrogen sulphide and carbon dioxide".
+The composition of the deposits, from the scientific point of view, are of "a sulphurous-carbonic, sulphate-bicarbonate-alkaline mineral water, and includes among its peculiarities the presence of two dissolved gases such as hydrogen sulphide and carbon dioxide".
 The thermal waters have a temperature of 37.5 °C and therapeutic and relaxing properties.

 Panoramic view of Saturnia, Tuscany near Cascate del Mulino